-Studies also haven’t been able to find a difference in average IQ scores between men and women.
+Studies also haven’t been able to find a difference in average IQ scores between

 It’s also important to remember that the concept of IQ and IQ tests were developed by western Europeans according to their own cultural standards.
 It’s still unclear whether IQ can accurately measure intelligence in people with completely different social structures, cultures, beliefs, and ways of thinking.